 Adams is a very small village located in the state of New York.
-With a population of 1,829 people and two constituent neighborhoods, Adams is the 608th largest community in New York.
-Much of the housing stock in Adams was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,741 people and two constituent neighborhoods, Adams is the 608th largest community in New York.
+Adams has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages, Adams isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Adams are a mix of both white- and blue-collar jobs.
-Overall, Adams is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Adams who work in sales jobs (13.17%), food service (9.92%), and office and administrative support (8.22%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Adams is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Adams is a village of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Adams who work in food service (10.33%), office and administrative support (9.88%), and teaching (8.83%).

 The people who call Adams home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Adams residents report their race to be White, followed by Asian.
-Important ancestries of people in Adams include English, German, Italian, and French Canadian.
+Important ancestries of people in Adams include Irish, German, English, Italian, and French.

 The most common language spoken in Adams is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Polish and Spanish.